 GOOD

-- Good practices cover all aspects of a project.
-Depending on nature, complexity, and size you can choose an appropriate set of processes, tools, and techniques.
-PMBOK® Guide has all necessary information.
+• Good practices cover all aspects of a project.
+Depending on nature, complexity, and size, you can choose an appropriate set of processes, tools, and techniques.
+PMBOK® Guide has all the necessary information.

-- Traditional methodologies are scalable.
-With the same set of the processes, you can manage small, medium, large projects, programs and portfolios of projects.
-The concepts and principle are the same.
+• Traditional methodologies are scalable.
+With the same set of processes, you can manage small, medium, and large projects, programs, and portfolios of projects.
+The concepts and principles are the same.

 DIFFICULT